 If you or someone you love was injured in a serious accident or another traumatic event, call 911 or contact us directly for immediate assistance.
 We are available 24 hours a day, 7 days a week, 365 days a year, including holidays and weekends.
-From our multiple, conveniently located facilities, we serve patients in and around Denton, Collin, and Tarrant Counties.
+From our multiple, conveniently located facilities, we serve patients in and around Lewisville and Frisco.

-For fast, high-quality trauma treatment in Lewisville and the surrounding areas, call ER of Texas at a location near you now.
+For fast, high-quality trauma treatment in Dallas, TX and the surrounding areas, call ER of Texas at a location near you now.

 What Is a Traumatic Injury?